PAK-VIN/PortalSDK/README.md

 ## DISCLAIMER

-This projects source code will not be released until the app I'm currently developing is released.
-DO NOT ASK FOR IT.

 This is a fan-made project with original source code.
 I am not affiliated with Toys-For-Bob, Activision, or any other parties involved with making the hardware, software, or anything else related to the Skylanders franchise.